2 Macroscale: contraction at the organ level

 2.1.1 A composite material

 From the macroscale point of view, the cardiac muscle tissue can be represented as a composite material consisting in a hyperelastic polymer matrix with embeded active stress fibers, see Figure 2.1.
-The fibers’ orientation vary continuously from +60º at the endocardium to -60º at the epicardium (Streeter Jr. and Bassett 1966).
-Locally parallel fibers are themselves grouped in fascicles of 5 to 10 individuals surrounded by sheetlets of collagen, whose orientation also vary from the endocardium to the pericardium (LeGrice et al. 1995; Nielles-Vallespin et al. 2017).
+The fibers’ orientation vary continuously from +60º at the endocardium to -60º at the epicardium1.
+Locally parallel fibers are themselves grouped in fascicles of 5 to 10 individuals surrounded by sheetlets of collagen, whose orientation also vary from the endocardium to the pericardium.2

-1 In this presentation we neglect the sheetlets organization and refer to Tueni, Allain, and Genet (2023) for a presentation of a model that takes it into account.
+3 In this presentation we neglect the sheetlets organization and refer to Tueni, Allain, and Genet On the structural origin of the anisotropy in the myocardium: Multiscale modeling and analysis (2023) for a presentation of a model that takes it into account.

 2.1.2 Active strain decomposition